An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical behaviors of nonlinear quantities and the Lyapunov spectrum in quantum trajectories

 \subsubsection{Uniqueness of the invariant measure}

-We give an outline of the proof of Eq. (\ref{eq:invariant-measure_pure-state}), on the basis of the uniqueness of $\hat{\rho}_\mathrm{ss}$ and the purification discussed in Sec. \ref{sec:pur}.
-In the following, we discuss that the existence of more than one invariant measures is not consistent with the unique $\hat{\rho}_\mathrm{ss}$ if typical trajectories purify.
+We now present an outline of the proof of the uniqueness and convergence of the invariant measure, which is given in Eq.~\eqref{eq:invariant-measure_pure-state}, based on the uniqueness of the stationary state $\hat{\rho}_\mathrm{ss}$ and the purification discussed in Sec.~\ref{sec:pur}.
+Provided that there exists at least one invariant measure, our goal is to show that the existence of more than one invariant measure is inconsistent with a unique $\hat{\rho}_\mathrm{ss}$ if typical trajectories purify.